LukasChen/electron-angular-typescript/README.md

 2. sass instead of less
 3. typescript
 4. angular.js
+5. angular material
-5. remove esperanto
+6. remove esperanto
-6. auto inject styles and scripts
+7. auto inject styles and scripts

-Warning: This repository is a work in progress, and the above mentioned goals are not yet fully addressed.
+Warning: This repository is a work in progress.
+Please bear in mind that all modifications are not optimized.
+Use it at your own risk.

 --------------
 electron-boilerplate